NSH2022/LAVA/README.md

 For more information on conda please refer to [conda docs](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).

 **Note:** The `requirements.txt` file lists a lot of dependencies.
-But most of them are requirements of just a handful of packages that can be found in `install.sh`.
-This script also shows steps used to create the conda environment from scratch.
-Ideally executing this script using `bash install.sh` should produce a similar environment but may result in packages with different version numbers.
+But most of them are requirements of just a handful of packages necessary for running this project.
+You might create your conda environment manualy and install the following requiements; it should produce a similar environment but may result in packages with different version numbers.
+Required libraries:

+torch 1.9.0
+torchvision 0.10.0
+pandas 1.2.4
+numpy 1.20.
+sklearn 0.23.2
+scipy 1.5.2
+scipy 1.9.0
+matplotlib 3.6.1
+plotly 5.3.1
+scipy 1.9.0
+seaborn 0.11.2

 ## Specify file paths